nickpapac/docs/README.md

     - $ACCESS_TOKEN
 ```

-In the latter case, we can use them as Linux environment variables inside the test script, for example:
+In the latter case, we can reference them as Linux environment variables inside the Python test script, for example:

 ```python
 os.environ['DB_NAME']